PM-Notes/Prince2/README.md

 ### The CS and MP processes interact as the project progresses, for example:
 - The CS activity "Authorise a WP" hands off to the MP activity "Accept a WP"
 - As work progresses in the MP activity "Execute a WP", checkpoint reports will be issued by the Team Manager to the PM who will review them in the CS activity "Review WP status"
-- When the work is completed, the Team Manager will advise the PM by the MP process "Deliver WP", and the PM will consider this in the CS activity "Receive competed WP" and will ensure all the work has been compelted before signing off the WP.
+- When the work is completed, the Team Manager will advise the PM by the MP process "Deliver WP", and the PM will consider this in the CS activity "Receive competed WP" and will ensure all the work has been completed before signing off the WP.
 - Throughout the above interactions, the PM will perform daily monitoring and reporting via 2 activities:
   - Review the Management Stage Status (PM looks at the big picture of the project, looking at what has happened (Actual) vs what was expected (Planned).
   - The PM will then review the next chunk of work and make sure risks and issues are under control, and if necessary triggering corrective action.
-- At a frequency defined by the Project Board, the PM will issue a Highlights Report to inform the board of progress (as described in the Report Highights CS activity).
+- At a frequency defined by the Project Board, the PM will issue a Highlights Report to inform the board of progress (as described in the Report Highlights CS activity).

 ## Managing a Stage Boundary (SB)

-Purpose "Enables the PM to provide the Project Board with sufficent information to:"
+Purpose "Enables the PM to provide the Project Board with sufficient information to:"

 - Review the success of the current Management Stage.
 - Approve the next stage plan.
 - Review the **updated project plan**.
 - Confirm the continued business justification and acceptability of risks.
 - The process is executed at or close to the end of each Management Stage.
-- Exception plans are prepared in SB and submitted to the Projeect Board for approval (in the same way as a Stage Plan).
+- Exception plans are prepared in SB and submitted to the Project Board for approval (in the same way as a Stage Plan).
 - Prepares for the End Stage Assessment with the Project Board

 > Because not all projects go to plan.
 It is possible the project could request to re-plan the project or stage at SB.